Sarveshp93/nginx-fluentd-mongodb/README.md

 You need docker and docker-compose installed

 # Usage
-Copy the docker-compose.yaml and other required conf files, run the below command.
+To copy the docker-compose.yaml and other required conf files, run the below commands:

 git clone https://github.com/sarikaj2/nginx-fluentd-mongodb.git